 The iPhone hacking community is well established and has been around since the days the

 first iPhone went on sale in the summer of 2007.
-With the creation of Installer and
+With the creation of Installer, and then

 applications.
-Apple saw this and witnessed the success of these two distribution models.
+Apple saw this and witnessed the success of this distribution model.

 They were a driving force behind the creation of the App Store (so much for web apps